 The research examines approaches to building models that incorporate local trends and help guide rational testing and treatment for diseases of great public health importance, including meningitis, pertussis, Lyme disease and group A streptococcal pharyngitis.
-Dr. Fine also is engaged actively in projects evaluating the usage and impact of evidence-based guidelines in the emergency department, as well as the value of health information exchange.
-Dr. Fine has received several teaching awards and serves as a group tutorial leader for the required Clinical Epidemiology and Population Health course for 1st year Harvard Medical School students.
+Dr. Fine is also engaged actively in projects evaluating the usage and impact of evidence-based guidelines in the emergency department, as well as the value of health information exchange.
+Dr. Fine has received several teaching awards and has served as a group tutorial leader for the required Clinical Epidemiology and Population Health course for 1st year Harvard Medical School students.
 Dr. Fine has been elected to The Society for Pediatric Research.

 About Andrew Fine

 Andrew Fine majored in History and received his A.B. from Harvard.
 He received his M.P.H. from the John Hopkins University School of Hygiene and Public Health and his M.D. from the University Of Pennsylvania School Of Medicine.
-He completed a residency in pediatrics and then served as Chief Resident at the University of California, San Francisco, and then moved to Boston Children’s Hospital where he completed his Pediatric Emergency Medicine Fellowship and continued as a Research Fellow for the Center of Biopreparedness for two years after and he joined the faculty in 2005.
+He completed a residency in pediatrics and then served as Chief Resident at the University of California, San Francisco.
+He moved to Boston Children’s Hospital, where he completed his Pediatric Emergency Medicine Fellowship.
+He continued as a Research Fellow for the Center for Biopreparedness for two years after and he joined the faculty in 2005.